- Dynamics of nucleobases

 The analysis of such surfaces allowed me to describe several reaction pathways for dimerization and repair, some of them completely unknown so far.
 For example, the movie below is an animation of one of those paths.
 It shows the sequential breaking of the dimer on the anion surface.

 Important: This video above isn’t dynamics simulation.
-It is only linear interpolation between stationary structures (minima and transition states).
+It is an only linear interpolation between stationary structures (minima and transition states).
 I built the movie using the time lags measured by Liu et al.

 Survey of investigations